nekkapfia/Political-Galaxy/Individual Sliders/core-1a-personal-autonomy.md

 ## Scoring Bands

 ### High-End Guideline (90–100) — Compressed zone
-Absolute or near-absolute protection of personal autonomy from systemic control across all domains.
+Absolute or near-absolute protection of personal autonomy from **systemic** control across all domains.

+- **100** = The system has no laws and imposses no restrictions of any kind.
+Individuals are free from system interference preventing them from taking any action they want.
 - **99** = The only laws that exist are those designed to protect the individual from the system itself.
 - **97–98** = The only laws that exist are those that protect the individual from the system and those that allow the system to protect itself from destruction.
 - **95–96** = Near-total personal autonomy, with the only restrictions being those that prevent the infliction of severe, lifelong harm on others (e.g., murder).